dcycle/starterkit-node/README.md

 Indeed this is what DashboardApi does.

-In this case, the system will look in each of its components, including its dependencies, for files that look like:
+In this case, the system will look in each of its services, including its dependencies, for files that look like:

     ./app/code/*/plugins/dashboardApi/all.js

 For example ./app/code/chat/plugins/dashboardApi/all.js fits the bill, as does ./app/code/authentication/plugins/dashboardApi/all.js, but there could eventually be others.

-### Components can define classes
+### Services can define classes

-Some components, such as dashboardApi, can define classes:
+Some services, such as dashboardApi, can define classes:

 * ./app/code/dashboardApi/src/dashboardSingleNumber.js
 * ./app/code/dashboardApi/src/dashboardElement.js